Dada-Z/Team11_Assignment4/README.md

 - 'RawResults.csv' is generated from WEKA Experimenter using a contact-lenses dataset.
 - 'Results_Assignment_4.xlsx' is created to summarize the results of three runs from Explorer - Use training set, Crossvaliation with 10 folds, and Percentage split (set to 66%).
 Moreover, from the Experimenter using cross-validation.
 - 'explorer-contact-lenses' and 'explorer-iris' folders include all WEKA output in TEXT format.
+- 'Zhang_Zhang_Enersen_Anderson.pdf' is included in the zip file.